hfiggs/zelda-clone/README.md

 				1 - Use Arrow
 				2 - Use Boomerang
 				3 - Use Bomb
-				E - Damage Link
 				Z - Attack
 				N - Attack
 				R - Reset
-				T - Cycle current block left
-				Y - Cycle current block right
-				U - Cycle current Item left
+				U - Cycle current room forward
-				I - Cycle current Item right
+				I - Cycle current room backwared
-				O - Cycle current enemy left
-				P - Cycle current enemy right

 Current Bugs:

-	- Positions being passed around isn't super precise (i.e. boomerang may come back to top left of player instead of dead-center).
-Not a ton of attention was paid to this since this will be explored more when dealing with collision handling.

-	- Some "speeds" are not super accurate (some too fast, some too slow), such as the sword beam.
-Speeds of projectiles and enemy movement will be reconsidered when level design is coming together.

-	- The enemies can currently "wander" off the screen due to the lack of collision.
-Apologies for the inconvenience when grading.

 Code Metrics/Analysis:

 	- A visual studio "Code Metrics" was run on the project, which takes into account things like cyclomatics complexity, inheritance, coupling, and lines of code.
-Our project received a maintainability index (MI) score of 85 overall, which is relatively high.
+Our project received a maintainability index (MI) score of [insert new score] overall, which is relatively high.
 The Microsoft Docs website lists projects with MI between 20 and 100 as having high maintainability.

 	- The same VS tool revealed that nearly all of the files in the project contain less than 100 lines of code.
 The few that do are mostly factories, which are permissible.